japorized/TeX_notes/README.md

 # Japorized's Personal Study Notes

+You can also see most of the files on [https://japorized.github.io/TeX_notes]( https://japorized.github.io/TeX_notes )

+Page uses [tufte-css](https://github.com/edwardtufte/tufte-css) for styling

 ---
 Most of the content are compiled from my (scavenged) lecture notes and recommended reading materials, or perhaps from my personal studies and further reading.
 Citations will be provided wherever necessary.